ResearchObject/research-object-composer/README.md

 ```

-...tells the Research Object Composer to bag anything found under `data` at the root of the bag (`/`).
+...tells the Research Object Composer to bag any items found under the `data` property at the root of the bag (`/`).

+To be bagged correctly, a `$baggable` property must contain an object that conforms to the `RemoteItem` schema, or an array of objects that conform to that schema.

 ##### _metadata
 `_metadata` is not a schema keyword, but a recommended property of the Research Object JSON.
 It contains a minimal set of